CAD SYSTEMS – volumetric representation

 • Compatibility with modern (iso-geometric) analysis tools, bridging the gap between design and analysis and eliminating any potential conversion needs

-• A direct interface with 3D printers, including those supporting anisotropic/heterogeneous materials
+• A direct and precise interface with 3D printers, including those supporting anisotropic/heterogeneous materials

-• A seamless migration path from existing boundary representation (B-rep) modeling systems
+• A seamless bi-directional migration path between V-reps and existing commercial boundary representation (B-rep) modeling systems

 Applications and Opportunities

-• Companies that employ (high end) CAGD tools as part of their development process
+• Companies that employ (high-end) MCAD tools as part of their development process

 • Additive manufacturing companies and users